A good leader is expected to always remain in control of his emotions.

 In the long term, laughter can also help improve your immune system and mood.

 A study among people with cancer found that people in the laughter intervention group experienced more stress relief than those who were simply distracted.
 Try watching a funny TV show or hanging out with friends who make you laugh.
+Science proves that it`s effective tips to reduce stress.

 4 Learn to Say No: